actswartz/ansible/TUES/07_7 – Variables & Inclusions.md

+---

 # Lab – IOS-XE Playbook with Variables & Inclusions

 ## Introduction

 In this lab, you will learn how to use **variables** and **inclusions** in Ansible to make your playbooks more **reusable, modular, and easier to maintain**.
-Instead of writing all configuration details directly inside a single playbook, you will separate the variables (like hostnames and IPs) into a variable file, and the tasks (like configuration commands) into a task file.
-Then, your main playbook will simply *include* these files.
+Instead of writing all configuration details directly inside a single playbook, you will:

+* Put variables (like hostnames, IPs, and banners) into a separate file
+* Put tasks (the configuration logic) into another file
+* Reference both from a small, clean main playbook

 This separation is important in real-world environments because:

-* **Variables** allow you to adjust configurations per device, per group, or per environment without editing the main playbook.
+* **Variables** let you adjust configs per device, group, or environment without editing your playbook.
-* **Inclusions** allow you to reuse the same task logic across multiple playbooks (e.g., “configure interfaces” or “set banners”).
+* **Inclusions** let you reuse the same task logic across multiple playbooks (e.g., “configure loopback” or “set banners”).

 ---